zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ## **STEP 3**: Obtain the public IP address of your compute instance

+After the job is completed, you are directed to the **Instance Details** page.
+Find the public IP address under **Instance Access** and jot it down.

+If you navigated away from the **Instance Details** page, you can return to it by following these steps:

 1. From the navigation menu in the Oracle Cloud Infrastructure Console, select **Compute**, and then **Instances**.

 2. Select your compartment.

-3. Find the public IP address of the compute instance that starts with **db19-hol-s01-...** in the table and jot it down.
+3. Find the public IP address of the compute instance called **workshop-installed** in the table and jot it down.

+4. (Optional) Click the name of your compute instance to view all of its details.